FAQs

 Q: What is the daily schedule for a middle schooler?

-A: All 6th, 7th, and 8th grade students are enrolled in seven class periods a day.
+A: All 6th, 7th, and 8th-grade Scholars are enrolled daily in seven class periods.
 Each period runs 50 minutes long.
-They have one recess in the morning and a longer recess in the afternoon for lunch.
+They have one recess in the morning and a more extended recess in the afternoon for lunch.

 Q: What types of classes will my child take?

 A: Middle school core classes include English, Armenian, Math, Science, and Social Studies.
-In addition, all middle school students will take part in exciting elective courses such as Theater Arts in grade 6, Creative Writing in grade 7, Speech, in Middle School Academy, and Robotics and Programming in grade 8.
-All Middle School students also take Design Works, Physical Education, Choir, and Religion.
+In addition, all middle school Scholars will participate in exciting elective courses such as Theater Arts in grade 6, Creative Writing in grade 7, Speech in Middle School Academy, and Robotics and Programming in grade 8.
+All Middle School Scholars also take Design Works, Physical Education, Choir, and Religion.

 Q: How will my child’s learning be assessed throughout the academic year?

-A: In preparation for high school, all middle school students will begin taking midterms and final examinations beginning in the 6th grade.
-Their midterms will assess student learning from the beginning of that academic year until the end of semester 1, which occurs in December.
-At the end of the school year, students will be assessed on the learning that took place in semester 2 only (between January and June).
+A: In preparation for high school, all middle school Scholars will begin taking midterms and final examinations in the 6th grade.
+Their midterms will assess Scholars learning from the beginning of that academic year until the end of semester 1, which occurs in December.
+At the end of the school year, Scholars will only be assessed on the learning that took place in semester 2 (between January and June).

-Q: Does my child have to volunteer or do any kind of community service?
+Q: Does my child have to volunteer or do any community service?

 Q: What types of competitions will be available for my middle schooler?